mdunlap1/Budget-Analyzer/README.md

    data directory for the account (a subdirectory of Data).

    The purpose of AccountExpenseHistory is to parse the user data and store it in an object for use with an ExpenseHistoryAnalyzer object.
+If a user has multiple accounts from different institutions, then multiple subclasses of AccountExpenseHistory can be loaded into an ExpenseHistoryAnalyzer class and it will work all the same.

-   The user needs to override this themselves because the manner in which the data is parsed will differ depending on the source.
+   The user needs to override the aforementioned methods themselves because the manner in which the data is parsed will vary depending on the source.

 5. The program can aggregate multiple accounts into a single analyzer, each analyzer needs a configuration file.
    Make a directory for each analyzer in the Config folder.